 Some students will require additional provision which is different from and in addition to that which is received by their peers.
 We offer some small group teaching for students who need to improve their basic literacy and numeracy skills.
 We run a number of time limited interventions focussing on specific skills, where we identify gaps in learning.

 There will be some students who may continue to experience difficulties despite additional provision.
 It may be necessary for us to seek additional guidance advice or support from external agencies or specialist support services.
-Ultimately if the school is unable to meet your child’s needs with the provision available to us, we will work towards requesting that the local authority assess your child in order to agree an Education Health and Care Plan.
+Ultimately if the school is unable to meet your child’s needs with the resources available to us, we will work towards requesting that the Local Authority assess your child in order to agree an Education Health and Care Plan.

-Our Enhanced Resource Provision is a 38 place facility which caters for students with moderate learning difficulties and/or complex needs who are unable to access a mainstream curriculum.
+Our Enhanced Resource Provision is a 36 place facility which caters for students with moderate learning difficulties and/or complex needs who are unable to access a mainstream curriculum.
 Typically students within our ERS provision will be working at a level at least 3 years below their chronological age.
 Students are taught in small groups by specialist teachers with shared teaching assistant support.
 Some students will also attend mainstream lessons according to ability, interest and need.
-All children attend mainstream tutor groups, with support if necessary, and children are fully included in the life of the school.
+All children attend mainstream tutor groups, with support if necessary, and all children are fully included in the life of the school.
 The classrooms are located within the main school building and all children use the same playground and other school facilities.
 Students should therefore be able to manage the day to day challenges of a busy mainstream secondary school setting.
-Enhanced Resource classes are only accessible to students with an Enhanced Resource Education Health and Care Plan, whose placement has been agreed by the Local Authority.
+Enhanced Resource classes are only accessible to students with an Enhanced Resource Education, Health and Care Plan, whose placement has been agreed by the Local Authority in line with the LA’s agreed criteria.

 Click on the links below to find out further information: